 Both these forms of therapy are fully utilized at Icarus Behavioral Health in both our inpatient treatment program as well our IOP and other outpatient services.

-Behavioral therapy is a form of substance abuse treatment that aims to support individuals during their road to recovery.
+Behavioral therapy is a form of substance abuse treatment that aims to support individuals during their road to recovery from heroin abuse.
 This type of therapy is executed by allowing a client to go through enriching activities in a supportive and safe environment.

 Through CBT, you are invited to attend individual counseling sessions, support groups for fellow clients, family counseling, or other forms of heroin addiction treatment to help you recover from your challenges.
 It also helps you address other aspects of your life that may have caused you to fall so deep into your addiction.